The best weapons to use in PUBG Mobile (2023)

 Related: How to get a Grubhub vehicle skin in PUBG Mobile

 AWM is the best sniper rifle and has the highest damage among all the guns in the game.
 In the hands of an expert marksman, an AWM can easily knock out an opponent with a headshot, regardless of the helmet he’s wearing.
-However, AWM is not a perfect gun.
-It’s too loud that people from afar can hear you when you shoot it, and if you’ve missed and are spotted by an enemy, there’s a high chance you can’t fire it again due to its slow animation and reload time.
+However, the AWM is not a perfect gun.
+It’s very loud, meaning that people from afar can hear you when you shoot, and if you’ve missed and are spotted by an enemy, there’s a high chance you can’t fire it again due to its slow animation and reload time.

-Groza is the most balanced Assault Rifle in the game.
+The Groza is the most balanced Assault Rifle in PUBG Mobile.
 It has one of the best firing rates in the game and the best damage for an AR.
 It also has a good recoil that’s almost non-existent, and it doesn’t require accessories to shine on the battlefield.
-However, Groza can only be found in airdrops, so it’s a rare gun.
+However, the Groza can only be found in airdrops, so it’s a rare gun.
 It is also not good in long-distance fights, unlike its brethren AKM and M416.
 Although it’s not a requirement, you might also want to grab a quickdraw magazine to compensate for its slow reload time.

 M416 is the best option for players of all skill levels.
 Easy to control recoil, the M416 can be used by a brand-new PUBG Mobile player and still be useful.
 To go along with the recoil, the M4 has substantial damage even when stripped of attachments.
 Though, you need accessories to compensate for its flaws for the best results.